Hiking trail

 Read the full guide in Field Notes

-This is the "classic" Lake Louise visit.
+This is the familiar Lake Louise lakeshore visit.
 A wide, relatively flat path that hugs the northern shoreline, offering ever-changing perspectives of the Victoria Glacier and the Fairmont Chateau.

 The Route Visit